WayneBrown/learnwebgl2/_sources/12_advanced_rendering/01_introduction.rst

 -----------------------------------

 *Double buffering* was explained in `lesson 8.1`_.
-As a refresher, rendering is output to an *off-screen frame buffer* to prevent a user from seeing incremental versions of a rendered image.
-When a rendering is finished the image in the "off-screen buffer" is copied to an
+As a refresher, rendering is written to an *off-screen frame buffer* to prevent a user from seeing incremental versions of a rendered image.
+When a rendering is finished, the image in the "off-screen buffer" is copied to an
 "on-screen buffer" to make the rendering visible to a user.
 The *off-screen frame buffer* is the *color buffer* of the *draw buffer*.
 The *on-screen buffer* is a sub-section